rtreddick/rtreddick.github.io/docs/01_home.md

 {: .highlight-title }
 > Work in progress
 >
-> Welcome to my personal site!
+> Welcome!
 This is one of my first attempts at building and deploying a website using Jekyll and GitHub pages.
-I'm still gathering and building up the content to make this site feel complete, but I decided it is much better to make it live now and show the progress than to wait for the perfect moment to deploy.
+I'm still gathering and building up the content to make this site feel complete, but I'd thought I'd publish now and share my progress.
+No time like the present!
+The [git repo](https://github.com/rtreddick/rtreddick.github.io) for this site is public, so take a look if you're interested.
 Thanks for visiting!

 ---